 Where HVAC Technicians Will Be in High Demand in the Future

-Projections Central, who makes long-term occupational projections, anticipates these states to have the greatest demand for technicians by 2028:
+Projections Central, who makes long-term occupational projections, expects these states to have the biggest demand for technicians by 2028:

 - Utah, 31.1%